-The PI must be at or above the level of Assistant Professor (or equivalent).
+Independent investigators at or above the level of Assistant Professor (or equivalent) are eligible to be named as the PI on an RCRP Idea Development Award.

 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by or affiliated with an eligible organization.